 The lobby provided opportunities for photos and a gift shop that every parent had to visit to buy an Ariel doll – myself included.
 Customer service was top-notch and the staff took every chance they could to ask if we needed any assistance.

 Also, you can sing along as loud as you like because the live orchestra is high in volume.
 Another bonus is that your kids can be somewhat noisy without anyone giving you the stink eye for having a ‘rowdy’ child.
 And if they do, who cares, you are at a Disney musical.

 The incredible costume and set design will blow your mind

 Considering the majority of the Disney film is underwater, I was curious to see how they could pull off a live performance with swimming and dancing on stage that did not distract or take away from the musical’s believability.

 When the show started, Ariel swam on the scene (literally with tight ropes) and from a distance, I saw my daughter (who was in the back row with her father) finally smile and started clapping.
 Hallelujah!
 I didn’t think we were going to get her to sit down and stay because she was scared to sit down for some bizarre reason.
 She later sat in her booster seat for over 2 hours captivated by The Little Mermaid Musical.

 Why would a toddler who always has to be doing something sit still for that long?

-Simple: The set design and overall feel of the show was colorful, engaging, and interactive.
-There was no time to any of us to be bored.
+Simple: The set design and overall feel of the show were colorful, engaging, and interactive.
+There was no time for any of us to be bored.
 I didn’t want to miss a second of the show because I didn’t want to miss another fun character or dance number.